 “USAID is an independent federal government agency that receives overall foreign policy guidance from the Secretary of State.
 Our work supports long-term and equitable economic growth and advances U.S. foreign policy objectives by supporting economic growth, agriculture and trade; global health; and, democracy, conflict prevention and humanitarian assistance.
 We work in close partnership with private voluntary organizations, indigenous organizations, universities, American businesses, international agencies, other governments, and other U.S. government agencies.
 USAID has working relationships with more than 3,500 American companies and over 300 U.S.-based private voluntary organizations.”

 Perhaps I am cynical or jaded, but this reeks of an agency that puts the profitability of American corporations ahead of the basic humanitarian needs of a starving nation.
 Grow cash crops for export and use the foreign exchange earnings to import food indeed!
 What a bunch of hogwash.
-And thank goodness President Bingu wa Mutharika had the courage to defy a world donor community that is at best, ill-informed, and at worst, corrupt and self-serving.
+Thank goodness President Bingu wa Mutharika had the courage to defy a world donor community that is at best ill-informed and, at worst, corrupt and self-serving.
+By exhibiting such courage and pursuing a common-sense plan, he succeeded in reviving the economy of Malawi.